viswa2/DevOps/aws-fundamentals/README.md

 `Ans:`  AWS Cost Explorer

-AWS Cost Explorer - AWS Cost Explorer has an easy-to-use interface that lets you visualize, understand, and manage your AWS costs and usage over time.
+`AWS Cost Explorer` - AWS Cost Explorer has an easy-to-use interface that lets you visualize, understand, and manage your AWS costs and usage over time.
 AWS Cost Explorer includes a default report that helps you visualize the costs and usage associated with your top five cost-accruing AWS services, and gives you a detailed breakdown of all services in the table view.

+which aws service can used to viewed most comprehensive billing details for the past one month?
+`Ans`: AWS Cost and Usage Reports (AWS CUR)

 Which pricing tool enables you to receive alerts when your service usage exceeds a threshold that you have defined?